 BORROW, George Henry.
 East Dereham, Norfolk 5.7.1803 — Lowestoft, Suffolk 26.7.1881.
 British Author.
 Son of Thomas B., an army recruiting officer, and Ann Perfrement.
 Educated in Edinburgh and Norwich, for a while also in Ireland, then studied law, but soon turned to languages and literature.
 In 1825 first journey to France and Germany, later also visited Russia (1833-35), Portugal, Spain and Morocco, often as agent of Bible Society, but always acquainting himself with the people and languages.
-With marriage in 1840 (with Mary Clarke) settled in Lowestoft, but also continued travels (1844 to Istanbul, but usually only in the U.K.).
+After marriage in 1840 (with Mary Clarke) settled in Lowestoft, but also continued travels (1844 to Istanbul, but usually only in the U.K.).

 Publications: The Zincali, or, an account of the Gypsies of Spain with an original collection of their songs and poetry, and a copious dictionary of their language.
 1-2.
 L. 1841.